bosafoagyare/web-academic/content/publication/osafoagyare-bayesianshrikage-2023/index.md

  method in estimating the posterior distributions of two commonly used Bayesian shrinkage models, viz: the Bayesian Lasso (BL) and the Spike-and-Slab shrinkage priors.
-Our criteria for evaluation include the one-lag autocorrelation and the average effective sample size per second, NeffT.
-Consequently, we apply these methods on the protein expression genetics data from the National cancer Institute.
+Our criteria for evaluation include the one-lag autocorrelation and the average effective sample size per second, Neff/T. Consequently, we apply these methods on the protein expression genetics data from the National cancer Institute.